Atherosclerosis: Diagnosis

 Areas of severe narrowing, stenosis, detectable by angiography, and to a lesser extent "stress testing" have long been the focus of human diagnostic techniques for cardiovascular disease, in general.
-However, these methods focus on detecting only severe narrowing, not the underlying atherosclerosis disease.
+However, these methods focus on detecting only severe narrowing, not the underlying atherosclerotic disease.
 As demonstrated by human clinical studies, most severe events occur in locations with heavy plaque, yet little or no lumen narrowing present before debilitating events suddenly occur.
-Plaque rupture can lead to artery lumen occlusion within seconds to minutes, and potential permanent debility, and sometimes sudden death.
+Plaque rupture can lead to artery lumen occlusion within seconds to minutes, potential permanent disability, and sometimes sudden death.

-Plaques that have ruptured are called complicated lesions.
+Plaques that have ruptured are known as complicated lesions.
 The extracellular matrix of the lesion breaks, usually at the shoulder of the fibrous cap that separates the lesion from the arterial lumen, where the exposed thrombogenic components of the plaque, mainly collagen, will trigger thrombus formation.
 The thrombus then travels downstream to other blood vessels, where the blood clot may partially or completely block blood flow.
 If the blood flow is completely blocked, cell deaths occur due to the lack of oxygen supply to nearby cells, resulting in necrosis.
 The narrowing or obstruction of blood flow can occur in any artery within the body.
 Obstruction of arteries supplying the heart muscle results in a heart attack, while the obstruction of arteries supplying the brain results in an ischaemic stroke.

 Lumen stenosis that is greater than 75% was considered the hallmark of clinically significant disease in the past because recurring episodes of angina and abnormalities in stress tests are only detectable at that particular severity of stenosis.
 However, clinical trials have shown that only about 14% of clinically debilitating events occur at sites with more than 75% stenosis.
-The majority of cardiovascular events that involve sudden rupture of the atheroma plaque do not display any evident narrowing of the lumen.

-Thus, greater attention has been focused on "vulnerable plaque" from the late 1990s onwards.
+Most cardiovascular events that involve the sudden rupture of the atheroma plaque do not display any evident luminal narrowing.
+Thus, greater attention has been focused on "vulnerable plaque" since the late 1990s.

 Besides the traditional diagnostic methods such as angiography and stress-testing, other detection techniques have been developed in the past decades for earlier detection of atherosclerotic disease.
-Some of the detection approaches include anatomical detection and physiologic measurement.
+Some of the detection approaches include anatomical detection and physiological measurement.

-Examples of anatomical detection methods include coronary calcium scoring by CT, carotid IMT (intimal media thickness) measurement by ultrasound, and intravascular ultrasound (IVUS).
-Examples of physiologic measurement methods include lipoprotein subclass analysis, HbA1c, hs-CRP, and homocysteine.
-Both anatomic and physiologic methods allow early detection before symptoms show up, disease staging, and tracking of disease progression.
-Anatomic methods are more expensive and some of them are invasive in nature, such as IVUS.
-On the other hand, physiologic methods are often less expensive and safer.
-But they do not quantify the current state of the disease or directly track progression.
-In recent years, developments in nuclear imaging techniques such as PET and SPECT have provided ways of estimating the severity of atherosclerotic plaques.
+Examples of anatomical detection methods include coronary calcium scoring by CT, carotid IMT (intimal media thickness) measurement by ultrasound, and intravascular imaging techniques, such as intravascular ultrasound (IVUS), and intravascular optical coherence tomography (OCT), allowing direct visualization of atherosclerotic plaques.

+Other methods include blood measurements, e.g., lipoprotein subclass analysis, HbA1c, hs-CRP, and homocysteine.

+Both anatomic and physiologic methods allow early detection before symptoms appear, disease staging, and tracking of disease progression.

+In recent years, developments in nuclear imaging techniques such as PET and SPECT have provided non-invasive ways of estimating the severity of atherosclerotic plaques.